-The Canadian Nutrition Society (CNS) hosts a number of educational events and activities throughout the year that provide ideal learning opportunities to its members and the broad nutrition network.
-Educational webinars and conference sessions are two of these types of educational events.
+The Canadian Nutrition Society (CNS) organizes educational events and activities throughout the year that provide ideal learning opportunities to its members and the broad nutrition network.
+Webinars and conference sessions are two of these types of educational events.

 Webinar and Conference Session Selection and Evaluation Criteria

 Webinar topics are identified by the CNS Education Committee.
-In addition, the Education Committee accepts webinar proposals from potential sponsors.
-Conference sessions are typically submitted through a formal Call for Proposals and are submitted by a combination of CNS members and interested sponsors.
-Conference session proposals are vetted and selected by the Conference Organizing Committee.
+In addition, the CNS Education Committee accepts webinar proposals from potential webinar sponsors.
+Conference sessions are identified through a multi-step process that includes a formal Call for Proposals to the CNS community.
+Conference session proposals are submitted by CNS members from all areas, including industry and potential conference sponsors.
+All conference proposals are reviewed for content and selected by the CNS Conference Organizing Committee.

 Webinar and conference session proposals are evaluated based on the following criteria:

-- Relevance to the CNS network that includes but is not limited to healthcare professionals, academia/researchers, government/policy makers, industry professionals, other NGOs, trainees;
+- Relevance to the CNS member network that includes but is not limited to healthcare professionals, academia/researchers, government/policy makers, industry professionals, other NGOs, trainees.

-- Addresses topics and subjects identified by CNS committees, members, conference/webinar participants;
+- Addresses topics of interest that have been identified by CNS committees, members, conference/webinar participants.

-- Offers evidenced-based, balanced information based on published science.
+- Includes evidenced-based, balanced information based on published science.

 - The CNS Education Committee must approve all speakers based on their expertise of the subject matter.

-- CNS will include recognition that the webinar(s)/conference session is being sponsored (including partner logo) in all promotions, on the CNS website, at the beginning and end of all webinars/conference sessions, and on the webinar/conference evaluation.
+- CNS will include recognition that the webinar(s)/conference session is being sponsored in all promotions, on the CNS website, at the beginning and end of all webinars/conference sessions, and on the webinar/conference evaluation.

-- A neutral moderator will be identified by CNS.
+- A moderator/chair will be identified by CNS.
 The moderator role will be to introduce the webinar/conference session and speakers, and to lead the Q&A session.
-For webinars, the moderator will review all questions being submitted and will choose the questions to be put forward to the speaker(s).
+For webinars, the moderator will review all questions being submitted and will select the questions to be put forward to the speaker(s).

 - The invitation to speakers and all coordination must be conducted by the CNS staff member or the webinar/conference session chair.

-- Research findings should not be shared for the purpose of promoting a specific brand/product.
-Any mention of specific brands/products should be discussed and approved by CNS in advance.
+- Research findings must not be shared for the purpose of promoting a specific brand/product.
+Any mention of specific brands/products must be discussed and approved by CNS in advance.

 - Speakers/moderators should refrain from mentioning specific company names during a talk, panel discussion or Q & A period.
 Should a question be submitted that names a company or product, the question should be paraphrased or dismissed.

-- Any materials developed by the sponsor to promote the webinr or conference session must be approved by CNS.
+- Any materials developed by the sponsor to promote the webinar or conference session must be approved by CNS.